 Welcome to the Canadian Suburbs!

-This website aims to present the results of a research project, led by Dr. David L. A. Gordon, about the proportion of the population living in the Canadian suburbs.
-On this website, you will be able to find:
+This website presents the results of a long-term research project, led by Dr. David L. A. Gordon, about the proportion of the population living in the Canadian suburbs.
+On this website, you will find:

 Is Canada a suburban nation?